Farm Machinery Manufacturer Announces Wage Freezes

-Case employs about 29,000 people worldwide, including nearly 4,000 at its Racine County operations, Brukardt said.
+Case employs about 29,000 people worldwide, including nearly 4,000 in Racine County, Brukardt said.

-It has been losing money steadily since 1979, according to company reports.
+Case has been losing money since 1979, according to company reports.
 Tenneco’s 1984 annual report said Case has a pre-tax, pre-interest loss of $105 million.

 Charles Schneider, a Tenneco spokesman in Houston, said Monday that Case’s performance improved significantly in the third quarter of 1985.
 Case officials expect to show a profit in the fourth quarter, he said.